-ENDNOTES:
+ENDNOTES

-1Parties can "extend" the initial waiting period if they withdraw a filing and refile within two business days.
+- Parties can "extend" the initial waiting period if they withdraw a filing and refile within two business days.
 This process, known as a "pull and refile," restarts the initial 30-day waiting period.

-2Makan Delrahim, Assistant Attorney General, Antitrust Division, U.S. Department of Justice, It Takes Two: Modernizing the Merger Review Process, Remarks at the 2018 Global Antitrust Enforcement Symposium (Sept.
-25, 2018) (hereinafter, "Delrahim Speech"), available at https://www.justice.gov/opa/speech/assistant-attorney-general-makan-delrahim-delivers-remarks-2018-global-antitrust.
+- Makan Delrahim, Assistant Attorney General, Antitrust Division, U.S. Department of Justice, "It Takes Two: Modernizing the Merger Review Process," remarks at the 2018 Global Antitrust Enforcement Symposium (Sept.
+25, 2018) (hereinafter, Delrahim Speech).
 Given the relatively small number of enforcement actions in any given year, a few significant matters can influence the average investigation length.
 The trend line for much of 2018 is encouraging, as the agencies have completed investigations more quickly.

-3Id
+- 3 Id.

-4In some matters, agency staff may ask for a unilateral commitment from the parties on timing, particularly when negotiations over Timing Agreement terms or leadership approvals are prolonged.
+- 4 In some matters, agency staff may ask for a unilateral commitment from the parties on timing, particularly when negotiations over Timing Agreement terms or leadership approvals are prolonged.

-5U.S.
-Dep't Of Justice, Antitrust Div., Model Timing

-Agreement, at 2 (Nov.
-2018) (hereinafter, Model Timing Agreement), available at https://www.justice.gov/atr/page/file/1111336/download.
+- 5 U.S. Dep't Of Justice, Antitrust Div., Model Timing Agreement, at 2 (Nov.
+2018) (hereinafter, Model Timing Agreement).

-6Id. at n.2.
+- 6 Id. at n.2.

+- 7 Id. at 2.

-8Id. at n.3.
+- 8 Id. at n.3.

+- 9 Id. at 7.

-10Delrahim Speech at 8.
+- 10 Delrahim Speech at 8.

-11Model Timing Agreement at 8.
+- 11 Model Timing Agreement at 8.

-12U.S.
-Dep't Of Justice, Antitrust Div., Frequently Asked Questions-Voluntary Requests and Timing Agreements (November 2018) at 4 (hereinafter, Model FAQs), available at https://www.justice.gov/atr/page/file/1111331/download.
+- 12 U.S. Dep't Of Justice, Antitrust Div., "Frequently Asked Questions- Voluntary Requests and Timing Agreements" (November 2018) at 4 (hereinafter, Model FAQs).

-13Model Timing Agreement at 3.
+- 13 Model Timing Agreement at 3.
 The Model Timing Agreement also provides instructions for parties who are not using technology assisted review, see page 4.

+- 14 Id. at 4.

-15Model FAQs at 4.
+- 15 Model FAQs at 4.

-16Id.
+- 16 Id.

-17Model Timing Agreement at 3 n.5.
+- 17 Model Timing Agreement at 3 n.5.

+- 18 Id. at 4.

+- 19 Id. at 5.

-20Model FAQs at 4.
+- 20 Model FAQs at 4.

-21Id.
+- 21 lc

-22Model Timing Agreement at 9.
+- 22 Model Timing Agreement at 9.

-23 Id. at n.14.
+- 23 Id. at n.14.

-24Model FAQs at 5.
+- 24 Model FAQs at 5.

-25U.S.
-Dep't Of Justice, Antitrust Div., Model Voluntary Request Letter (Nov.
-2018), available at https://www.ujustice.gov/atr/page/file/1111341/download.
+- 25 U.S. Dep't Of Justice, Antitrust Div., Model Voluntary Request Letter (Nov.
+2018).

-26Delrahim Speech at 5.
+- 26 Delrahim Speech at 5.

-27Federal Trade Commission, Bureau of Competition, Model Timing Agreement (Aug.
-2018), available at https://www.ftc.gov/system/files/attachments/merger-review/ftc_model_timing_agreement_8-22-18.pdf.
+- 27 Federal Trade Commission, Bureau of Competition, Model Timing Agreement (Aug.
+2018).

-28Bruce Hoffman, Director of Bureau of Competition, Timing is everything: The Model Timing Agreement (Aug.
-7, 2018), available at https://www.ftc.gov/news-events/blogs/competition-matters/2018/08/timing-everything-model-timing-agreement?utm_source=govdelivery.
+- 28 Bruce Hoffman, Director of Bureau of Competition, "Timing is Everything: The Model Timing Agreement" (Aug.
+7, 2018).

-29Federal Trade Commission, Bureau of Competition, Best Practices for Merger Investigations (Aug.
-2015), available at https://www.ftc.gov/system/files/attachments/merger-review/best_practices_for_merger_investigations_august_2015.pdf.
+- 29 Federal Trade Commission, Bureau of Competition, "Best Practices for Merger Investigations" (Aug.
+2015).

-30 Id. at 3.
+- 30 Id. at 3.

-31Delrahim Speech at 2 ("Necessary coordination with our foreign counterparts-while beneficial-could add time.").
+- 31 Delrahim Speech at 2 ("Necessary coordination with our foreign counterparts-while beneficial-could add time.").

-FTC CALLS "FOUL" ON DOLAN FOR HSR VIOLATION: NO FREE-THROW ALLOWED FOR FAILURE TO FILE ON EXECUTIVE EQUITY COMPENSATION

-By Joel Mitnick and Ngoc Hulbig

-Joel Mitnick is a partner in the Antitrust and Global Litigation groups in the New York office of Cadwalader, Wickersham & Taft LLP.
-Ngoc Hulbig is a counsel in the firm's Charlotte, NC, office.
-Contact: joel.mitnick@cwt.com or ngoc.hulbig@cwt.com.

-James L. Dolan, owner of New York's Knicks and Rangers and Executive Chairman of Madison Square Garden Company ("MSG"), has agreed to pay \$609,810 in civil penalties1 to settle Federal Trade Commission ("FTC") allegations that Dolan violated the premerger notification and waiting period requirements of the Hart-Scott-Rodino ("HSR") Act of 1976 when he acquired voting securities of MSG in 2017.2

-As the Executive Chairman and a Director of MSG, Dolan receives restricted stock units ("RSUs") as part of his compensation.
-Dolan properly filed an HSR notification on August 16, 2016, for an acquisition of MSG voting securities due to vesting RSUs that would result in holdings exceeding the \$50 million threshold, as adjusted.
-Early termination of the HSR Act's waiting period was granted on September 6, 2016, and Dolan completed his acquisition three days later.
-Until September 6, 2021, Dolan was permitted under the HSR Act to acquire additional MSG shares without filing HSR again so long as he did not exceed the \$100 million threshold, as adjusted.
-On September 11, 2017, without filing under the HSR Act or observing the HSR Act's waiting period, Dolan acquired additional MSG shares due to vesting RSUs that resulted in Dolan holding voting securities of MSG
+Jones Day publications should not be construed as legal advice on any specific facts or circumstances.
+The contents are intended for general information purposes only and may not be quoted or referred to in any other publication or proceeding without the prior written consent of the Firm, to be given or withheld at our discretion.
+To request reprint permission for any of our publications, please use our "Contact Us" form, which can be found on our website at www.jonesday.com.
+The mailing of this publication is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
+The views set forth herein are the personal views of the authors and do not necessarily reflect those of the Firm.